ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 Make a note of the `image_tag` property.
 The image tag that was generated by the build based on the image tag prefix you defined in the configuration file.
 You use this image tag later to provision your application instance.

-The Secure Build Server has now built successfully, signed your application's container image, and pushed it to the container registry (you can see the image with the image tag in your container registry `secureimages`).
+The Secure Build Server builds successfully, signed your application's container image, and pushed it to the container registry (you can see the image with the image tag in your container registry `secureimages`).
 The Secure Build Server has also created a manifest file and an encrypted registration file, which you can use to provision the application instance.

 ### The manifest file
 The Secure Build Server creates a signed manifest file for each successful build for audit purposes.
 You can verify the source and integrity of the build and the built image or can pass the manifest file to an auditor to do so.
-For the purposes of this tutorial this is discretionary, and the next two steps are optional and can be skipped.
+For the purposes of this tutorial,  this is discretionary, and the next two steps are optional and can be skipped.

 ### 11. Download the manifest file.